Akash99-eng/Firewall/README (1).md

 Firewalls are important because they have had a huge influence on modern security techniques and are still widely used.
 Firewalls are used in both corporate and consumer settings.
 Modern organizations incorporate them into a security information and event management (SIEM) strategy along with other cybersecurity devices.In a single home network, a firewall can filter traffic and alert the user to intrusions.
 They are especially useful for always-on connections, like Digital Subscriber Line (DSL) or cable modem, because those connection types use static IP addresses.
 ## Types of firewall
 If we categorizing firewall.like what they protect then there are two types of firewall.
-1-network-based and 2- host-based.
+(1.) network-based and (2.) host-based.

+(1.)
 Network-based :-Network-based firewalls guard entire networks and are often hardware.

+(2.)
 Host-based :-Host-based firewalls guard individual devices – known as hosts – and are often software.

-When we categorizing by filtering method, the main types are:
+## When we categorizing by filtering method, the main types are:

-1 : Packet-filtering firewalls
+• Packet-filtering firewalls

-2 : Stateful inspection firewalls
+• Stateful inspection firewalls

-3 : Application layer and proxy firewalls
+• Application layer and proxy firewalls

-4 : Next generation firewalls (NGFW)
+• Next generation firewalls (NGFW)

 ## Advantage of firewall
-Stops Virus Attacks.
+• Stops Virus Attacks.

-Prevents Hacking.
+• Prevents Hacking.

-Stops Spyware.
+ • Stops Spyware.

-Promotes Privacy.
+• Promotes Privacy.

 ## Drawback of firewall
-User Restriction.
+• User Restriction.

-Malware Attacks
+• Malware Attacks

- Complex Operations
+• Complex Operations

- Performance
+• Performance

- Cost
+• Cost

 ## Best firewall
-Bitdefender BOX.
+• Bitdefender BOX.

-Cisco Firepower.
+• Cisco Firepower.

-CUJO AI Smart Internet Security Firewall.
+• CUJO AI Smart Internet Security Firewall.

-Fortinet FortiGate® 6000F Series.
+• Fortinet FortiGate® 6000F Series.

-Netgear ProSAFE.
+• Netgear ProSAFE.